-Cl ick the Network Configuration button on the toolbar.
-Th e Netw ork Configuration dialog box appears.
-In the Net work Configuration dialog box, do the following: a.
-Selec follov t IP Address from DHCP server or Static IP Address.
-If you select Static IP Address, do the ving: - II the IP Address field, enter the IPv4 address. - II the Subnet Mask field, enter the subnet IPv4 address. - II the Gateway field, enter the gateway IPv4 address. - (0 Optional) In the DNS field, enter the DNS IPv4 address. • Note Go to Step b. if you want to download software and drivers from cisco.com.
+Step 1 Click the Network Configuration button on the toolbar.

+The Network Configuration dialog box appears.

+- Step 2 In the Network Configuration dialog box, do the following: - a.
+Select IP Address from DHCP server or Static IP Address.
+If you select Static IP Address, do the following: - In the IP Address field, enter the IPv4 address. - In the Subnet Mask field, enter the subnet IPv4 address. - In the Gateway field, enter the gateway IPv4 address. - (Optional) In the DNS field, enter the DNS IPv4 address.

-In the Port field, enter the port number.
+Go to Step b. if you want to download software and drivers from cisco.com.

+- b.
+Select Direct Connection to internet or Manual Proxy.
+If you select Manual Proxy, do the following: - In the HTTP Proxy Server URL field, enter the URL of the proxy server.
+The maximum limit is 45 characters. - In the Port field, enter the port number.
 The maximum limit is 5 characters.
 By default, it is 8080.

-- In the Proxy Server UserName, enter the user name of the proxy server.
-The maximum limit is 45 characters. - In the Proxy Server Password, enter the password of the proxy server.
-The maximum limit is 45 characters. - Step 3 Click Configure to save the settings.
+- In the Proxy Server UserName field, enter the user name of the proxy server.
+The maximum limit is 45 characters. - In the Proxy Server Password field, enter the password of the proxy server.
+The maximum limit is 45 characters.

+Step 3 Click Configure to save the settings.

-Network configuration is a one-time process and if you have not configured your network, you are prompted to configure it during the following procedures:
+Network configuration is a one-time process, and if you have not configured your network, you are prompted to configure it during the following procedures:

-- When you are updating images to Cisco Flexible Flash (See "Updating Images to Cisco Flexible Flash" section on page 3-8) - When you when you are downloading drivers from the network share or cisco.com during the operating system installation (See "Installation Drivers" section on page 6-7)
+- When you are updating images to Cisco Flexible Flash.
+(See "Updating Images to Cisco Flexible Flash" section on page 3-8). - When you are downloading drivers from the network share or cisco.com during the operating system installation.
+(See "Installation Drivers" section on page 6-7).